-These reports are all publically available and staff, students and members of the public are very welcome to browse their contents.
-Any queries about the reports should be directed to the Equality Officer.
+These reports are all publically available and staff, students, and members of the public are very welcome to browse their contents.
 Please note that all Equality Committee reports are available in alternative formats on request.

 The following offices also produce reports on equality matters:

 Adequate data are essential in order to develop evidence-based equality policies and activities.
 Data collected for the purposes of equality monitoring are anonymous, and access is restricted to key staff.
 The data are used for the purposes of monitoring population trends and process outcomes, and are processed in accordance with Trinity's Data Protection Policy - please see the Information Compliance website for more information.

 Tom Molloy, Director of Public Affairs and Communications speaks with Professor Lorraine Leeson, Associate Vice Provost for Equality, Diversity, and Inclusion, on the EDI landscape in Trinity College and beyond.

 Reports to/from External Bodies

 in accordance with the provision in the Disability Act 2005 that all public bodies must achieve a minimum 3% of their staff to be people with disabilities.
 Please see the guidance materials below from the National Disability Authority (NDA) for further details.

 In 2019/20 it was found that 3% of Trinity staff have a disability.
 The true percentage is believed to be much higher, while this lower figure reflects difficulties inherent in collecting sensitive personal data.

 The most recent annual return including details of measures taken to promote the employment of people with disabilities is presented below, and the percentage of staff who had disabilities can also be found in each Annual Equality Monitoring Report.

 - TCD Statutory Report Public Bodies 2019 (2019)